A-Lachs/cs-intrusion-detection-system/README.md

 ----
 ----
 Disclaimer:
-This is a WIP, I am still learning
-(repo started october 2025)
+This is a WIP (repo started october 2025)